solo-io/gloo/docs/content/guides/traffic_management/destination_types/grpc_to_rest_advanced/_index.md

 description: Routing gRPC services to a REST API using provided descriptors
 ---

 In our gRPC to REST [introduction]({{% versioned_link_path fromRoot="/guides/traffic_management/destination_types/grpc_to_rest" %}}), we explored why users might want to use gRPC to JSON transcoding to expose their gRPC services as REST APIs.
-As shown in that guide, Gloo has its own API for gRPC to JSON transcoding that automatically annotates your proto methods with HTTP mappings as a convenience.
+As shown in that guide, Gloo Edge has its own API for gRPC to JSON transcoding that automatically annotates your proto methods with HTTP mappings as a convenience.
 For some use cases, it may make more sense to control [these HTTP mappings](https://cloud.google.com/service-infrastructure/docs/service-management/reference/rpc/google.api#google.api.HttpRule) with more granularity by using the [underlying envoy filter](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/grpc_json_transcoder_filter) directly.
-In this guide, we will explore how to do that with Gloo.
+In this guide, we will explore how to do that with Gloo Edge.

 ## Overview

-In this guide we will deploy a gRPC micro-service and transform its gRPC API to a REST API via Gloo.
+In this guide we will deploy a gRPC micro-service and transform its gRPC API to a REST API via Gloo Edge.

 To understand the details of the binary protobuf, a protobuf descriptor is needed.
-Since we are manually controlling the HTTP mappings for our gRPC service, we will have to generate this descriptor and provide it to Gloo.
+Since we are manually controlling the HTTP mappings for our gRPC service, we will have to generate this descriptor and provide it to Gloo Edge.

 In this guide we are going to: